aws-samples/bedrock-chat/README.md

   - `allowedIpV4AddressRanges`, `allowedIpV6AddressRanges`: Allowed IP Address range.
   - `enableLambdaSnapStart`: Defaults to true.
 Set to false if deploying to a [region that doesn't support Lambda SnapStart for Python functions](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html#snapstart-supported-regions).
   - `globalAvailableModels`: Defaults to all.
 If set (list of model IDs), allows to globally control which models appear in dropdown menus across chats for all users and during bot creation in the Bedrock Chat application.
+  - `logoPath`: Relative path under `frontend/public` that points to the image displayed at the top of the application drawer.
 The following model IDs are supported (please make sure that they are also enabled in the Bedrock console under Model access in your deployment region):
 - **Claude Models:** `claude-v4-opus`, `claude-v4.1-opus`, `claude-v4-sonnet`, `claude-v3.5-sonnet`, `claude-v3.5-sonnet-v2`, `claude-v3.7-sonnet`, `claude-v3.5-haiku`, `claude-v3-haiku`, `claude-v3-opus`
 - **Amazon Nova Models:** `amazon-nova-pro`, `amazon-nova-lite`, `amazon-nova-micro`